Muzaffar-Ahmad10/Quiz-info/README.md

 * JSHint JavaScript Validator service was used to test the  page code, the validator shows some warnings.

+### Unfixed Bugs

+* I got some errors and warnings in html and javascript files due to that I am unable show Lighthouse result, but my site is completely showing good results

+## Deployment

+The website was deployed using GitHub Pages by following these steps,

+* In the GitHub repository navigate to the Settings tab
+* On the left hand menu select Pages
+* For the source select Branch: master
+* After the webpage refreshes automaticaly you will see a ribbon on the top saying, your site is live at,

 ### Here is the link of Quiz, [General Knowledge Quiz](https://8000-muzaffarahmad1-quizinfo-7h7npmt93fw.ws-eu104.gitpod.io/)